Thomas Octavius Callender: Life

-In 1891, the company introduced an underground electric haulage system at the Abercanaid colliery, Merthyr, and, in the same year, it obtained its first tramways order, which was soon followed by the first electrified underground railway.
+In 1891, the company introduced an underground electric haulage system at the Abercanaid colliery, Merthyr Tydfil, and, in the same year, it obtained its first tramways order, which was soon followed by the first electrified underground railway.

 In 1896, he set-up his own company, Callender's Cable & Construction Company Limited, which became later British Insulated Callender's Cables (BICC).
-Callender's, for example, constructed the 132 kV crossing of the Thames at Dagenham with overhead cables spanning 3060 feet (932m) between two 487 ft (148m) towers, and allowing 250 ft (76m) clearance for shipping.
+Callender's, for example, constructed the 132 kV crossing of the Thames at Dagenham with overhead cables spanning 3060 feet between two 487 ft towers allowing 250 ft clearance for shipping.
 With Callender as managing director, a position he kept until his death, the company was well placed to exploit the quick expansion in the application of electricity.

 From 1904, significant cabling projects were conducted in India, for electricity supply and tramways.
 India was one of Callenders' most important markets; Callender stayed in close contact with important operations wherever possible; thus he proposed setting up permanent offices in India.
 Around 1902, the company provided the electrification of the metropolitan tramways in London, a seven-year contract, which was completed in 1909.

 In 1913, the General Post Office began to order large amounts of telephone cables.
 In 1918, Thomas Callender was knighted.
 When the Vickers group was reorganised in 1929, Callendar obtained their shares in W. T. Glover and Co.
 Some shares later went to W. T. Henleys Telegraph Works Co and British Insulated Cables.

 In 1930, he began discussions with the directors of British Insulated Cables on prospects for closer co-operation between the two companies, which eventually merged in 1945.
-He was a member of the Institution of Electrical Engineers, and a director of several power companies.
+He was a member of the Institution of Electrical Engineers and a director of several power companies.
 He died at Bidborough Court near Tunbridge Wells, Kent, aged 83.